Canonical Decompositions of 3-Connected Graphs: Tutte's Wheel Theorem

 \begin{rem} We expect that many results about 3-connected graphs in the literature can be derived in a fairly straightforward way from \autoref{univ_3sepr}, for example those in \cite{DiestelBookCurrent} or \cite{oxley2}. \end{rem}

 Our main result \autoref{univ_3sepr} has quite a few applications in addition to the ones presented here.
-Whilst for some of these applications, our papers are at an early stage, the following applications will appear on the arXiv shortly:
+Whilst for some of these applications, our papers are at an early stage, the following applications will appear on the arXiv shortly (or already have appeared):

 \begin{enumerate} \item Consider the following \emph{connectivity augmentation problem from 0 to~4}.
 Suppose that we are given a graph~$G$, a set $F\se [V(G)]^2$ of edges not in~$E(G)$, and an integer $k\ge 0$.
 Decide whether there is a $k$-element subset $X$ of $F$ such that $G+X$ is 4-connected.
-In upcoming work, the first author and Sridharan present an algorithm that solves this problem and that is an FPT-algorithm: its running time is upper-bounded in some function in $k$ times a polynomial in $|V(G)|$.
-The property of total-nestedness is crucial for this algorithm\jaf{~\cite{conny_aug}}{~\cite{conny_aug}}{}. \item We will characterise 4-tangles through a connectivity property\jaf{~\cite{greedy_grohe}}{~\cite{greedy_grohe}}{}. \item A~wheel-minor $W$ of a 3-connected graph $G$ is \emph{stellar} if $G$ admits a star-decomposition of adhesion three such that $W$ is equal to the central torso and all leaf-bags include a cycle.
+In upcoming work, the first author and Sridharan present an algorithm that solves this problem and that is an FPT-algorithm: its running time is upper-bounded by some function in $k$ times a polynomial in $|V(G)|$.
+The property of total-nestedness is crucial for this algorithm\jaf{~\cite{conny_aug}}{~\cite{conny_aug}}{}. \item We characterised 4-tangles through a connectivity property\jaf{~\cite{greedy_grohe}}{~\cite{greedy_grohe}}{}. \item A~wheel-minor $W$ of a 3-connected graph $G$ is \emph{stellar} if $G$ admits a star-decomposition of adhesion three such that $W$ is equal to the central torso and all leaf-bags include a cycle.
 We shall show that every stellar wheel-minor of $G$ where the rim is sufficiently large is a minor of an expanded torso of the set of totally-nested nontrivial tri-separations of~$G$\jaf{~\cite{stellar_wheel}}{~\cite{stellar_wheel}}{}. \end{enumerate}

 In the following, we compare the decomposition of this paper with Grohe's~\cite{grohe2016quasi} and with the findings of the upcoming work\jaf{~\cite{greedy_grohe,stellar_wheel}}{~\cite{greedy_grohe,stellar_wheel}}{ [references removed for anonymisation, also in the following]}.
 Details that we skip here will be addressed in\jaf{~\cite{greedy_grohe,stellar_wheel}}{~\cite{greedy_grohe,stellar_wheel}}{ the upcoming work}.
 The results of this paper and related works give rise to three types of decompositions of 3-connected graphs, labelled below by (D1) to~(D3).
 The decomposition~(D1) is obtained by taking an inclusion-wise maximal set of pairwise nested nontrivial 3-separations; this is essentially the decomposition constructed by Grohe~\cite{grohe2016quasi} and we refer to the upcoming work\jaf{~\cite{greedy_grohe}}{~\cite{greedy_grohe}}{} for a refined analysis of this decomposition.
 The decomposition (D3) is that of \autoref{univ_3sepr}.
 The decomposition (D2) is obtained from (D3) by applying to each quasi 4-connected compressed torso the decomposition~(D1); so (D2) refines~(D3).